42xel/BAPL2/Project/README.md

 # Source

-## pt.lua
-A simplistic yet powerful library provided by the teachers to recursively print tables.

-## utils.lua
-Various utilitary tools, some loaded directly as global variables.

 ## parser.lua
 The (lexer and) parser module.
 Loads a function which parses the input code into an Abstract Syntax Tree (AST).